photo of students watching sports on a smart tv

 Anova

-A sous video device for someone who never leaves the couch?
-Allow us to explain.
-Sous vide is a way to cook over long periods of time — like a slow cooker that uses water.
-The Anova Precision Cooker lets you set dinner, and forget it, but keeps tabs on your lamb chops right from your smartphone.
-Who says binge watching can't be accompanied by some gourmet eats?
-The device starts at $149 for a version that connects via Bluetooth, and $199 if you want to connect through Wi-Fi as well.
+A sous vide device for someone who never leaves the couch?
+Let us explain.
+Sous vide is a method of cooking over long periods — like a slow cooker that uses water.
+The Anova Precision Cooker allows you to set dinner and forget it while keeping tabs on your lamb chops right from your smartphone.
+Who says binge-watching can't be accompanied by some gourmet food?
+The device starts at $149 for a version that connects via Bluetooth, and $199 if you also want Wi-Fi connectivity.
 (Available on Amazon.)

 Oculus Rift: Travel from home — Holiday Tech Gift Ideas for Aspiring Couch Potatoes

-Oculus Rift is not the newest VR headset on the block — but it's easily still one of the best.
-Top reason?
-Content available from Oculus Experiences includes movies, documentaries, and even a virtual mountain climb, all done from the comfort of your home.
-Sure Oculuscosts $499 (and you'll need a PC to run the device) but this is one gift you can be sure won't be returned.
-(Available on Amazon.)
+Oculus Rift is not the newest VR headset on the block, but it's easily still one of the best.
+The top reason is that content available from Oculus Experiences includes movies, documentaries, and even a virtual mountain climb, all done from the comfort of your home.
+Sure, Oculus costs $499 (and you'll need a PC to run the device), but this is one gift you can be sure won't be returned.
+(It's Available on Amazon.)

 Samsung Family Hub Fridge: Order food from home — Holiday Tech Gift Ideas for Aspiring Couch Potatoes

 Snacks are a required accessory for any couch potato with clout.
-That's where the Samsung Family Hub Fridge comes in — a refrigerator that not only does its job, but keeps itself stocked.
+That's where the Samsung Family Hub Fridge comes in — a refrigerator that does its job and keeps itself stocked.
 How so?
 The appliance can order groceries right from the touch screen on its door.
-Plus, you can see what's inside right from your smartphone — a couch potato's dream come true.
+Plus, you can see what's inside from your smartphone — a couch potato's dream come true.
 This hefty gift starts at $2,400.
 (Available on Amazon.)

 Botvac D7: Clean up from the couch – Holiday Tech Gift Ideas for Aspiring Couch Potatoes